Set up & Integrate

 3. Handle the redirect to present payment confirmation to the customer.

-4. Use webhook notifications to update merchant systems.
+4. Use webhook notifications to update your merchant systems.

 Also important: